 What will be different if we are successful in the long term? (e.g., 5+ years)

 What is the context in which our program takes place?
-Are there any factors that might influence its outcome that we should keep in mind, e.g. community context, existing inequities or structures?
+Are there any factors that might influence its outcome that we should keep in mind?